microsoft/semantic-kernel/docs/decisions/0018-kernel-hooks-phase2.md

 - Prompt template should be generated just once per function execution within the Kernel.RunAsync execution.
 - Handlers should be able to see and modify the prompt before the LLM execution.
 - Handlers should be able to see prompt after the LLM execution.
-- Calling Kernel.RunAsync(function) or ISKFunction.InvokeAsync(kernel) should trigger the events...
+- Calling Kernel.RunAsync(function) or ISKFunction.InvokeAsync(kernel) should trigger the events.

 ## Out of Scope